marktennyson/fastapi-mailman/docs/index.md

 ## Configuration

-Fastapi-Mailman is configured through the standard Flask config API.
-A list of configuration keys currently understood by the extension:
+Fastapi-Mailman is configured through the inbuild `ConnectionConfig` a `Pydantic` based class.
+A list of configuration attributes currently understood by the extension:

 - **MAIL_SERVER**: The host to use for sending email.